Two research preprints

 Anyone who uses AI chatbots

-Browser-based AI assistants could respond 20-71× faster on typical devices (peaks 226× on Apple Silicon, 402× on NVIDIA).
+Browser-based AI assistants could respond substantially faster on the hardware people already own.
 Not by buying better hardware — by fixing how the software talks to your GPU.

 🏫